botaul/botmaster/README.md

 # twitter_autobase
 Twitter bot that can reads your DMs, then tweets like Twitter autobase.
 This project is a recode of [autodm_base](https://github.com/ydhnwb/autodm_base)-[ydhnwb](https://github.com/ydhnwb) with many improvements and fixed bugs.
 I know this bot is not perfect yet, issues and pull requests are welcome.
-If you like my projets, support me by giving me star!
+If you like my projects, support me by giving me star!
 Please report if you found a bug!

 ## New Features & Fixed Bugs
 - Wait ratelimit with Tweepy